 - test novel treatments in high throughput and ethical animal models (including flies and fish).

-Translating solutions
+Translating solutions to the clinic

 We also work with industry partners to develop new treatments.
 There is an active programme of clinical trials in adults at Manchester Centre for Clinical Neurosciences and in children at the Royal Manchester Children’s Hospital.